Conditional Predictive Inference for Missing Outcomes: Inference with a stronger guarantee

 \end{corollary}

-For this procedure, the set of singletons $U^{(1)} = \{\{i\} : i \in [n]\}$ is not a desirable choice of $U$, since it is equivalent to constructing the prediction sets~\eqref{eqn:discrete_split_conformal} at level $\alpha^2$, likely leading to overly conservative prediction sets.
-To see that, suppose $N^{(0)}=1$ and the unique missing outcome occurs in $B_k$, i.e., for the unique $i$ such that $A_i=0$, $X_i = X_k'$.
+For this procedure, the set of singletons $U^{(1)} = \{\{j\} : j \in [n]\}$ is not a desirable choice of $U$, since it is equivalent to constructing the prediction sets~\eqref{eqn:discrete_split_conformal} at level $\alpha^2$, likely leading to overly conservative prediction sets.
+To see that, suppose $m=1$ and the unique missing outcome occurs in $B_k$, i.e., $X_{n+1} = X_k'$.
 Then for all $x$, the $\ch^2$ in~\eqref{eqn:CI_discrete_squared} can be simplified to

 and thus we simply obtain a split conformal prediction set at level $\alpha^2$.
 Thus, even if we have a large sample size so that each $N_k$ is sufficiently large, $\ch_{U^{(1)}}^2$ is likely to be conservative.